Call to partecipate to 2018-19 A.Y. IMAT.

 The 2018 Medical Admissions Test for European students will take place on September 13th in Rome at 14:00 and many other cities across the world (see here the complete list).
-You can find the offical call here, the Annex A here, the Annex B here and the regional decree for transfer here (all information are referred to the previous IMAT).
+You can find the offical call here (EN) or here (IT), the Annex A here (EN) or here (IT), the Annex B here (EN) or here (IT) and the regional decree for transfer here (all information are referred to the previous IMAT).

 Application Procedures (all information are referred to the previous IMAT: updated information shortly).

 European Citizens & Non-EU Citizen (with Italian Residence):